 How to Choose Champagne

-In the first place, Champagne is not cheap, so it’s not a purchase to fool around with.
+In the first place, Champagne is not cheap, so you can’t fool around.
 Additionally, Champagne’s production methods, regional differences, and labeling jargon can make it quite intimidating to most of us.

 This article helps identify the important things to pay attention to on the label (or while researching) to choose Champagne.
 So, whether you love a creamy, toasty style of “shampy” or like it dry and lean, you’ll be able to find what you’re looking for!

 Let’s get one thing out of the way first: not all sparkling wine is Champagne.
-Champagne specifically refers to sparkling wine made in the region of Champagne, France.
+Champagne refers explicitly to sparkling wine made in the region of Champagne, France.

 If you’d like to learn more about choosing sparkling wines, read this article!